Find out more & book online at 3btraining.com

 CITB funding is crucial to the success of many construction organisations to enable them to grow via improved workforce skills.

-CITB have reviewed their existing provision and are making changes to simplify the way funding is accessed to make it easier for employers.
+CITB has reviewed its existing provision and is making changes to simplify the way funding is accessed to make it easier for employers.

 Alongside the EN, the CITB Grant Scheme will continue to support core construction training needs.

-The industry accreditation grant uplift will be removed from 30 December 2025.
-The grant uplift was put in place when CLC removed the Industry Accreditation card.
-The aim was to support individuals who needed to complete qualification to remain as card holders.
-To date, CITB has supported over 11,500 individuals.
+The industry accreditation grant uplift will be removed from 30th December 2025.
+The grant uplift was put in place when the Construction Leadership Council (CLC) removed the Industry Accreditation CSCS card.
+The aim was to support individuals who needed to complete a qualification to remain as cardholders.
+To date, CITB has supported over 11,500 individuals through this route.

-CITB had initially intended to keep the uplift in place until March 2026, but to ensure a better use of funds the uplift will finish at the end of December.
-Grants which have benefitted from the uplift will return to their prior limit of £600.
+CITB had initially intended to keep the uplift in place until March 2026, but to ensure a better use of funds, the uplift will finish at the end of December.
+Grants which have benefited from the uplift will return to their prior limit of £600.

 From September 2025, CITB will introduce a new grant tier for short qualifications to ensure funding is more effectively utilised.